 A brief, semi-professional introduction

-2. I’ve meditated for nearly 15 years, starting out with Insight Meditation (vipassanā) but moving over into Western wisdom traditions.
-These practices have remade my perception of self, world and the sacred, and I spend a lot of time thinking about where contemplative insight sits in the bigger picture of wisdom.
+- I’ve meditated for nearly 15 years, starting out with Insight Meditation (vipassanā) but moving over into Western wisdom traditions.
+These practices have remade my perception of self, world and the sacred, and I spend a lot of time thinking about this.

 Add all that together and you get an attitude of enduring curiousity, geeky rigour and contemplative heart.